stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

 *   [H100](https://www.tapo.com/en/product/smart-hub/tapo-h100/)
-    *Smart Hub with Chime* located in the office, where its powered by an UPS for 24x7 availability and *very convenient* close to me, so I can here it chime.
+    *Smart Hub with Chime* located in the office, where its powered by an UPS for 24x7 availability and *very conveniently* close to me, so I can hear it chime.
 *   [T100](https://www.tapo.com/en/product/smart-sensor/tapo-t100/v1/)
-    *Smart Motion Sensor* hanging around the front door, to alert me when someone is coming up the stairs.
+    *Smart Motion Sensor* hanging around the front door, to alert me when someone is coming up the house, in case I don't hear the bell.
 *   [T310](https://www.tapo.com/en/product/smart-sensor/tapo-t310/v1/)
-    *Smart Temperature & Humidity Sensor*, possibly the most *omnipresent* device, because in a house with multiple floors and different exposure to sun and wind, temperature and humidity *do* vary greatly across rooms.
+    *Smart Temperature & Humidity Sensor*, needed in most rooms around the house, because in a house with multiple floors and different exposure to sun and wind, temperature and humidity *do* vary greatly across rooms.
 *   [P100](https://www.tapo.com/en/product/smart-plug/tapo-p100/v1/)